binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 On the system, various applications need to verify the identity of a user and the validiity of its associated account.
-The `login` program that lets us grab a virtual terminal is just one of them. `ssh`, `su`, `sudo` all need to do the smae thing.
+The `login` program that lets us grab a virtual terminal is just one of them. `ssh`, `su`, `sudo` all need to do the same thing.

 Instead of coding password and account verification functionalities inside every single app, the modern approach is to delegate such checks